 Maqbool Bhat became an overnight hero after his release.
 His story had spread everywhere, but deep inside he was troubled by what he and his friends had experienced at the hands of the Pakistani government.
 Nonetheless, it did not stop Maqbool Bhat and he kept going on.
 JKNLF sympathizers in Indian Occupied Kashmir were activated once again and their operations started.
 Amanullah Khan published a pamphlet titled “Al-Fateh aur Kashmiri Nojawaan” which was also distributed in Indian Occupied Kashmir.
 Even an encounter took place at Sopore, the news of which later echoed in the Kashmir Assembly too.
 A Congressman, Ghulam Rasool Kar warned his fellow ‘elected representatives’ about the training and arming of Kashmiri youth by JKNLF.
 Sheikh Abdullah too took notice of it and tried to explain to India how the Kashmiri youth were tired of peaceful tactics and ready for an armed struggle.
 These developments prove that the actions Maqbool Bhat and his party were taking were not futile but were bearing fruit.

 In Pakistan, Maqbool Bhat was chosen as the chairman of the Plebiscite Front (PF is not to be confused with the Plebiscite Front from IOK).
-Many members of the PF were not in the favour of an armed struggle but Maqbool Bhat still went ahead and announced JKNLF as its armed wing.
-Maqbool Bhat was highly inspired by the national liberation struggles taking place simultaneously in the world particularly those in Algeria, Palestine, and Vietnam and it was these struggles which had motivated him to announce an armed wing.
+Many members of the PF were not in the favour of an armed struggle but Maqbool Bhat still went ahead and announced JKNLF as its armed wing but as we already know Maqbool Bhat was highly inspired by the national liberation struggles taking place simultaneously in the world particularly those in Algeria, Palestine, and Vietnam and it was these struggles that had motivated him to announce an armed wing.
 He then held a press conference in Lahore and Gujranwala where his ideas highly impressed the journalist community.
 As the idea of an independent Kashmir started to catch pace, the Government of Pakistan started creating hurdles for the group and even warned them.
 Nonetheless, Maqbool and his companions continued their work.

 In 1970, the Pakistani government proposed the Azad Kashmir Act, this act was strongly opposed by the Plebiscite Front, who called it “a document of slavery”.
 Huge processions took place all over Azad Kashmir.
 As per those protesting the Act, Azad Kashmir was supposed to be Azad and self-governing not to be held in place by puppets.
 In October 1970, a meeting was scheduled by PF at Gilgit but fearing unrest and expansion of JKNFL’s idea many of the leaders were not allowed to go there.
 Maqbool Bhat, Abdul Khaliq Afsari, Mir Abdul Manan and Amanullah Khan still managed to reach.
 They were warmly welcomed and even distributed their literature among the people.
 During the night, the house where the leaders were putting up was raided and they were taken out of Gilgit and into the Qabali areas.
 After about walking for 36 hours, Maqbool and his companions reached SWAT and from there got into a bus for Rawalpindi.